Thyssenkrupp raises annual outlook for first time since 2017

-FRANKFURT (Reuters) - German conglomerate Thyssenkrupp AG on Wednesday raised its full-year outlook for the first time in nearly four years, citing turnaround efforts as well as improved demand for automotive components and materials.
+FRANKFURT (Reuters) - German conglomerate Thyssenkrupp on Wednesday raised its full-year outlook for the first time in nearly four years, boosted by a recovery at its steel unit that could strengthen the case for a spin-off.

-“In a continuing uncertain market environment, we had a good first quarter: we’re noticing signs of an economic recovery and our measures to improve performance in the businesses are starting to bear fruit,” Chief Executive Officer Martina Merz said.
+“In a continuing uncertain market environment, we had a good first quarter: we’re noticing signs of an economic recovery and our measures to improve performance in the businesses are starting to bear fruit,” CEO Martina Merz said.

-Thyssenkrupp’s steel division, which could be sold, spun off or kept, swung to an adjusted operating profit of 20 million euros ($24 million) in the first quarter, compared with a loss of 127 million in the same period last year.
+Its steel division, which could be sold, spun off or kept, swung to an adjusted operating profit of 20 million euros ($24 million) in the first quarter, compared with a loss of 127 million a year earlier.

+The unit, which has drawn a bid from Britain’s Liberty Steel, now expects to nearly break even this fiscal year, compared with a low triple-digit million euro loss previously expected.

+Thyssenkrupp Steel Europe is currently cutting 3,000 jobs and more jobs are at risk, the company said.

-“The group might have turned the ship just in time,” a Frankfurt-based trader said, adding that the company’s operating units were profitable in the quarter.
-“Almost can’t remember last time we have seen this.
+Thyssenkrupp “might have turned the ship just in time”, a Frankfurt-based trader said, adding that the company’s operating units were profitable in the quarter.
+“Almost can’t remember last time we have seen this.”

 On a group level, adjusted operating profit came in at 78 million euros in the October-December quarter, a level that will decline in the January-March period, the company said.